WiscCsAirg/WiscCsAirg/about.md

 * Papers from conferences and journals (e.g. NIPS, ICML, JMLR, KDD, IJCAI, AAAI, IJCAI, UAI, ECML-PKDD, AISTATS, RECOMB, CVPR)
-* Papers / Chapters from the [qualifying exam list](http://aiqual.cs.wisc.edu/).
+* Papers / Chapters from the [PhD qualifying exam list](http://aiqual.cs.wisc.edu/).
 This material is always worth reviewing, even for advanced students.
 * Papers / Chapters you have read as part of a class (especially